Argonaemo/100-days-of-code/log.md

 **Today Progress**: Making some function so our user can buy our token with ether and making some event.

 **Thoughts** Wow day 10 proud of myself 😁, Just learning many things beside my code today, can't wait to learn more things.

+### Day 11: 24 January 2022

+**Today Progress**: Finishing the smart contract functionality and testing all, Fortunately all work like as expected.

+**Thoughts** Absolutely happy because finishing one of the tutorial section.